Cape rockjumper: Taxonomy

-Climate Sensitivity
+Climate sensitivity

 Cape rockjumpers exist only in Alpine Fynbos, a specialized habitat of 90,000 ha from Cape Town to Port Elizabeth in South Africa.
 These birds are alpine habitat specialists, and so used to a very specific range of temperatures.
 Cape rockjumper numbers are declining in warmer parts of their habitat, and birds were found to have low heat tolerance compared to other birds of the Fynbos.
-Juvenile Cape rockjumpers are more sensitive to the heat than adults, and perhaps cannot drink enough water to make up for the water they lose in trying to stay cool when it's hot.
+Juvenile Cape rockjumpers are more sensitive to the heat than adults, and perhaps cannot drink enough water to make up for the water they lose in trying to stay cool when it is hot.

 Birds also struggle to continue foraging when it is hot, and produce smaller offspring at higher temperatures.

-Behavior and Ecology
+Behavior and ecology

 Diet

 Birds forage on rocky slopes and scree.
 Insects are the major part of the diet, although small vertebrates are reported to be taken by Cape rockjumpers.
 A range of insects are taken, including caterpillars, moths, grasshoppers, beetles and flies.
 In addition to insects other prey include lizards and geckos, amphibians, scorpions, annelid worms and spiders.
 Their wings are proportionately small and they do not fly very often, although they will often take long gliding "flights" across valleys or downslope.
 They spend most of their lives running and jumping among rocks and grasses while hunting arthropods, small lizards, and amphibians.

 Breeding

 Family group territories near Cape Town vary in size from 4–11 ha, but are larger out east.
 Typically these grounds consist of a breeding pair and one or two additional individuals, usually offspring from the preceding breeding season.
 These helpers participate in territorial defence and alarm calling, and in the feeding of nestlings and fledglings of the breeding pair.
 Both sexes help with nest building and incubation.

 While an initial study from 2002 found Cape rockjumpers attempt only one nest per season, a more recent study found they will attempt up to 5 nests per season if initial nests fail, and even re-nesting when they have had a successful nest.

 Nests are built on the ground under rocky overhangs, and lined with either fur from red rock hare or old and fluffy protea seed pods.
 In general, nests are built under rocks on the downward facing slope to provide protection in inclement weather.

 As ground nesters, rockjumpers face large amounts of predation.
 Cape rockjumper nest predation comes predominantly from the Boomslang, with this predation increasing at higher temperatures.
 They also experience predation from Cape grey mongoose, honey badger, common egg-eater, and African vlei rat.
 While parents can deter mongoose by harassing them, this is generally not successful to deter snakes.
 Although not recorded, it is also likely they experience predation from chacma baboon, black-backed jackal, white-necked raven, and other snakes in the area (such as Cape cobra or puff adder).

-Nest success for Cape rockjumpers is higher in territories that had more recent fire (within 3-5 years), possibly as there were fewer predators present.
+Nest success for Cape rockjumpers is higher in territories that had more recent fire (within 3–5 years), possibly as there were fewer predators present.